 Urologic cancers affect the organs of the urinary and male reproductive systems.
 These include cancers of the kidneys, bladder, prostate, testicles, and penis.
 Each type presents unique symptoms, risk factors, and treatment approaches.

-Kidney Cancer (often renal cell carcinoma) may be found incidentally during imaging for other conditions.
+Often called renal call carcinoma, or RCC.
+Kidney cancer may be found incidentally during imaging for other conditions.

 Early detection through regular screenings and prompt evaluation of symptoms plays a key role in successful treatment.
 Advances in surgery, targeted therapies, and minimally invasive techniques continue to improve outcomes for patients with urologic cancers.